Parth0124/Stats-Project/README.md

 - **Dropping Unnecessary Columns**: Columns that do not contribute to the analysis are removed to streamline the dataset.

 ## Feature Engineering
-- The data is prepared for modeling by defining independent variables (X) and the dependent variable (y).
+- The data is prepared for modeling by defining independent variables (x) and the dependent variable (y).
-- Standardization is applied to the features to improve model performance.
+- Standardization is applied to the features using the 'StandardScaler' library of scikit-learn to improve model performance.
-- Train Test Split is carried out using the scikit-learn libraries
+- Train Test Split is carried out using the scikit-learn library 'model_selection'

 ## Modeling
 The following machine learning models are utilized: